Coles Bay, Tasmania © Pete Harmsen, Tourism Tasmania

 What’s best, a campervan or motorhome?

 What’s the difference between a campervan (sometimes called RVs overseas) and a motorhome?
 Basically, it comes down to size.
 Motorhomes are built on a truck chassis, campervans on a van.
-Both have beds, sinks, stoves, a fridge, storage space and power outlets for charging devices, but you’ll get lots more space inside a motorhome, and there’s often a toilet and sometimes even a shower, too.
-Because they’re bigger, motorhomes can be trickier to drive and squeeze into parking spots than a more compact campervan, and they do use a bit more fuel.
+Both have beds, sinks, stoves, a fridge, storage space and power outlets for charging devices, but you’ll get lots more space inside a motorhome, and there’s often a toilet and sometimes even a shower.
+Because they’re bigger, motorhomes can be trickier to drive and park than a more compact campervan, and they do use a bit more fuel.
 You don’t need a 4WD to see Australia, but a 4WD campervan is handy if you’re keen to head into the outback or spend lots of time in national parks.

-Generally you must be over 21 to hire a campervan or motorhome in Australia (although for some companies the minimum age is 18), but you don’t need a special permit to drive one – although if you don’t have an Australian driver’s licence you might need an International Driving Permit (IDP).
+Generally you must be over 21 to hire a campervan or motorhome in Australia (although for some companies the minimum age is 18), but you don’t need a special permit to drive one.
+If you don’t have an Australian driver’s licence you might need an International Driving Permit (IDP).

 Where and how to hire a car or campervan

 Comparison sites like vroomvroomvroom.com.au and drivenow.com.au can help you find a good deal.
-You’ll need to pay a refundable security bond if hiring a campervan or motorhome, so remember to factor that into your budget – most companies will insist that this is paid with a credit card.
+You’ll need to pay a refundable security bond, so remember to factor that into your budget.
+Most companies will insist that this is paid with a credit card.

 Tips when hiring a car or campervan